Venetian Crusade: Battle of Hab

-As soon as he heard the news of the defeat, King Baldwin II of Jerusalem quickly forced march a force north from his Kingdom of Jerusalem to rescue Antioch under the relic of the True Cross.
-On the way, he picked up a contingent from the County of Tripoli under Pons of Tripoli and another contingent from the County of Edessa under Joscelin I of Edessa.
+As soon as he heard the news of the defeat, Baldwin quickly marched north under the relic of the True Cross.
+On the way, he picked up a contingent from the County of Tripoli under Pons and another contingent from the County of Edessa under Joscelin.
 Ilghazi tried to prevent Baldwin, Pons, and Joscelin from reaching Antioch, but Baldwin entered the town without resistance.
-However, Pons, who arrived a day later from Baldwin, warded off an attack of Turcoman raiders in early August.
-Relieved of the arrival of Baldwin's relief army, the Antiochene populace welcomed the Crusaders like heroes.
-The leaders of the city acknowledged Baldwin as regent for the lawful prince, the ten-year old Bohemond II, who was living in Southern Italy.
-Then, Baldwin assembled the remnants of Antioch's army and joined them to his own army and then prepared his army for the showdown with Ilghazi.
+Pons, who arrived a day later from Baldwin, warded off an attack of Turcoman raiders.
+The leaders of the city acknowledged Baldwin as regent for the lawful prince, the ten-year old Bohemond, who was living in Southern Italy.
+Baldwin assembled the remnants of Antioch's army and joined them to his own army and then prepared for the an attack from Ilghazi.
 Baldwin distributed the estates of the noblemen who had perished in the Field of Blood among his retainers, mainly through giving the widows of the deceased lords to them in marriage.
 Baldwin then tried to make the people of Antioch feel safe by sending contingents of knights to drive out more waves of Turkic raiders if there were any.
-Baldwin II of Jerusalem also placed Bernard at the head of the government of the Principality of Antioch.
+Baldwin placed Bernard at the head of the government.

 Meanwhile, Ilghazi continued to celebrate his victory by killing all the Antiochene soldiers he had in captivity.
 Ilghazi knew that because of the loss of the Antiochene field army, all of Antioch's border towns east of the Orontes River could easily be taken.
-Before Ilghazi resumed his campaign, he was joined by Toghtekin’s Burid army, nearly doubling his army.
-Ilghazi and Toghtekin first attacked Atharib, whose lord wasn't present as he answered Baldwin's call of all remaining Antiochene soldiers.
-It surrendered at the sight of the Muslim army on the condition that all Christians were to be allowed to retreat to Antioch safely.
+He was joined by Toghtekin's army, nearly doubling his army.
+Ilghazi and Toghtekin first attacked Atharib, whose lord was not present because he had answered Baldwin's call of all remaining Antiochene soldiers.
+Atharib surrendered at the sight of the Muslim army on the condition that all Christians were to be allowed to retreat to Antioch safely.
 The next city which fell was Zardana.
 Its lord, Robert the Leper also obeyed Baldwin's summons and left Zardana for Antioch.
 Ilghazi laid siege Zardana and captured it on 12 August.
 Sarmin, Ma'arrat al-Numan and Kafr Tab also rapidly fell into Muslim hands.